grodansparadis/vscp-doc-spec/vscp_over_mqtt.md

 The topic for server published events is

-    vscp/guid/mosi/class/type
+    vscp/guid/<-/class/type

 **guid** is the actual guid for the node, typically something like FF:FF:FF:FF:FF:FF:FF:FE:5C:CF:7F:C4:1E:7B:00:00

-**mosi** stands for master out slave in.
+**<-** stands for master out slave in.
 This is how the VSCP daemon (by default) will publish events on a MQTT broker.

 **class** is the actual numerical VSCP class for the event.